Bernstein-type theorem for constant mean curvature surfaces in the isotropic 3-space: Proof of Theorem

 Just as there are many non-trivial entire spacelike constant mean curvature graphs in Lorentz-Minkowski space \cite{T}, there are infinitely many entire constant mean curvature graphs in $\mathbb{I}^3$.
 Corollary \ref{cor1} and Corollary \ref{cor2} imply that all surfaces except those listed in (a)$\sim$(f) have unbounded Gaussian curvature.
 Moreover, Theorem \ref{thm:main} asserts that the image of Gaussian curvature $K$ of a complete constant mean curvature $H$ surface is either

 These correspond to the cases of ``constant (or bounded) Gaussian curvature'', ``unbounded Gaussian curvature without umbilic points'', and ``unbounded Gaussian curvature with an umbilic point'', respectively.
-At the end of this section, we will give specific examples belonging to these three cases.
+In the following, we will give specific examples belonging to these three cases.

-\begin{example}[Enneper surface of order $n$ and its CMC $H$ lift] For a positive integer $n\geq 2$, let us consider Weierstrass data $(h_2,\omega)=(z^{n-1}, \operatorname{d}\!z)$ ($z\in \mathbb{C}$), which is the same as that of the Enneper surface of order $n$ in Euclidean space (see \cite{DHS} for example).
+\begin{example}[Enneper surface of order $n$ and its CMC $H$ lift] For a positive integer $n\geq 2$, let us consider Weierstrass data $(h_2,\omega)=(z^{n-1}, \operatorname{d}\!z)$ ($z\in \mathbb{C}$), which is the same as that of the Enneper surface of order $n$ in Euclidean space (see \cite[p.211]{DHS} for example).

 The CMC $H$ lift defined by Weierstrass data $(h_2,\omega)$ is the entire graph

 By using Lemma \ref{lemma}, the Gaussian curvature $K$ of the surface is